-So, your toilet seat has broken, and you’ll probably be thinking that it will be easy to choose a replacement, but there’s actually a few things to take into consideration first to ensure you buy the correct one.
-Before rushing into buying the first toilet seat you come across, make sure to read our expert buyer’s guide first.
+You’ll likely be thinking that it will be easy to choose a replacement, but there are a few thing to consider to ensure you buy the correct one.

-Over time, toilet seats suffer a degree of wear and tear, which is hardly surprising, as after all, it’s used several times a day.
-If the toilet seat is put up and down four times a day, that’s over 1400 times a year the hinges will move.
-So, it’s worth spending a bit more on a quality seat to ensure long lasting durability.
+If the toilet seat is put up and down four times a day, that is over 1400 times a year the hinges will move – so it is definitely worth spending a little more on a quclity seat that will stand the test of time.

 How to choose a toilet seat

-There’s a variety of toilet types to choose from to suit any bathroom.
 The most popular type is the close coupled toilet, which is where the pan is fitted closely to the cistern.
 There’s also back to wall toilets, wall hung toilets and traditional high-level toilets.

 As well as these toilet types, the shape can vary too – round, square or d-shaped, and there’s differences in size – length and width.
 So, it’s quite clear that there’s no standard size or shape for a toilet seat.
 This is what makes it a little tricky to choose the right one.